wmedvede/incubator-kie-tools/packages/osl-swf-devmode-image/README.md

 Package based on [`sonataflow-devmode-image`](../sonataflow-devmode-image).
 This image is based on its version upstream.
 Internally, the package will run a few preparation scritps to:

-1. Pull the app and the manve repo in zip format from a given URL.
+1. Pull the app and the maven repo in zip format from a given URL.
 This app must be based on the [`sonataflow-devmode-image`](../sonataflow-devmode-image).
 2. Save the artifacts in zip format to the local Cekit Cache.
 3. Update the [`generated/modules`](generated/modules) directory with MD5 and artifact name.
 4. Save everything needed to build this image with Cekit in the [`generated`](generated) directory.
 This directory must be commited to the git branch since it will be used by internal tools to build the final image.